barricklab/burden/README.md

       - Example: `input.prefix = “exp057”`

 5. If no errors occur, the expXXX folder should now have many new output files.
-An example output folder can be found in `examples/exp057`.
+An output folder for exp057 can be found in `examples/output`.

       - *Example output files for exp057 (Anderson series of promoters with RFP)*: